 The small intestine has a thin wall, which is just one cell thick.
-This thin wall allows for a shorter distance for substances to travel across, known as the diffusion path.
-This shorter diffusion path makes it easier for nutrients to pass through the walls of the small intestine and into the bloodstream.
+This thin wall reduces the diffusion path, allowing substances to travel a shorter distance to enter the bloodstream.

 If the inner wall of the small intestine was thick, it would be more difficult for nutrients to pass through and be absorbed, which would reduce the efficiency of the digestion process.

-The interior wall of the small intestine is covered in millions of finger-like structures called villi.
+The inner wall of the small intestine is covered with millions of finger-like structures known as villi.
 These villi help increase the surface area of the small intestine, making it easier for nutrients to be absorbed.

 There is a network of blood vessels, called capillaries, running through the villi.
 These capillaries carry away the absorbed nutrients, transporting them throughout the body via the bloodstream.

 The removal of the products of digestion by the bloodstream helps to increase the concentration gradient (the difference in concentration between two areas).
-This increase in the concentration gradient helps to drive the absorption of nutrients across the walls of the small intestine and into the bloodstream, making the process more efficient.
+This increased concentration gradient helps to drive the absorption of nutrients across the walls of the small intestine and into the bloodstream, making the process more efficient.